-While training our focus and lengthening our attention span is an important and useful daily practice, it's foolish to expect ourselves to work 1, 2, or 4 hours at a time, totally focused.
+While training our focus and lengthening our attention span are important and useful skills, it's foolish to expect ourselves to work 1, 2, or 4 hours at a time, totally focused.
 Our mind has its limits.

 We aren't computers.
 We can't go at full speed 24/7.
 We're humans and we need breaks.